-To be competitive in the PTA program admission process you should work on improving your prerequisite GPA, ACT score and hours of observation.
+To be competitive in the PTA program admission process you should work on improving your general education GPA, ACT score and hours of observation.
 Carefully review program admission statistics from previous years (visit the "Program Statistics" link on the PTA Program website for information), using those numbers as target scores to exceed.
-It is also strongly recommended that you complete PTA 120 - Introduction to Kinesiology or MSG 104/204 (must be completed at WSCC) to add additional points to your application.
-While neither PTA 120 or MSG 104/204 are program admission requirements, either can potentially add points to the application based on the grades achieved, helping to compensate for one of the admission score categories (prerequisite GPA, ACT score, or observation hours) that is slightly below average.
+It is also strongly recommended that you complete PTA 120 - Introduction to Kinesiology (must be completed at WSCC) to add additional points to your application.
+While PTA 120 is not a program admission requirement, it can potentially add points to the application based on the grade achieved, helping to compensate for one of the admission score categories (prerequisite GPA, ACT score, or observation hours) that is slightly below average.